 When dry, hot air enters the refrigeration unit.
 It goes through a dampened cooling pad.
 The water will evaporate, and the heat will be absorbed.
 As a result, lower-temperature air is pushed into the house.
 The combination of moving parts reduces air temperature and circulates cool, 100% fresh air throughout the house.

-Evaporative Cooling System: How It Works?
+Evaporative Cooling System: How does it Work?

 In an evaporative cooling system, the hot outside air is forced through a wet cooling pad using a motor-driven fan.
 The cooling pad is continuously humidified by a water pump that delivers water to the cooling pad.
 The cooled air is blown into the building, and the exhausted air is cooled to between 60 and 90 % of the wet bulb.
 Depending on the efficiency of volatile substances, the air coming out is 10 to 15 °C cooler but has higher humidity.